scalable-react/scalable-react-boilerplate/README.md

 The generators use the same feature-first file organization as the rest of the project, encapsulating components within their own folder.

 ### **Gotchas**
 In order to get the import / export to work, the generator does some pattern matching of the comments in the files to place the new imports.
-Just don't delete the any comment that is prefixed with GENERATOR and things will work great.
+Just don't delete any comment that is prefixed with `GENERATOR` and things will work great.
+See below for an example.

 From `app/src/container/index.js` or `app/src/component/index.js`
 ```